ivanzakharov/docs/naming-conventions/code-artifacts/methods.md

 toc: true
 ---

-Methods on the new tables are created without suffix.<br/>
+Methods on the new tables are created without suffix (as table should has it).<br/>
-Methods on existing table are created with help of class extensions and without suffix.<br/>

 Examples: